-Registration for the 2019 HEDS Sexual Assault Campus Climate Survey is now closed.
+Registration for the 2019-2020 HEDS Sexual Assault Campus Climate Surveys is closed.

-Given the sensitive nature of the data from this survey, we suggest that you work with your campus’s institutional review board (IRB) to review the process you will follow to ensure that all survey findings are treated appropriately and that the confidentiality of people who respond to the survey is protected.
-IRB approval will help to assure campus constituencies about the care with which your institution is treating the survey data and findings.
+Given the sensitive nature of the data from these surveys, we suggest that you work with your campus’s institutional review board (IRB) to review the procedures you’ll follow to ensure that everyone on campus treats these survey data with appropriate care.
+Your procedures should protect the anonymity of the people who respond and their responses.
+IRB approval will help to assure your campus constituencies that your institution is treating the survey data and findings appropriately.

 All participating institutions will receive:

-- SPSS and Microsoft Excel files with your participants’ responses (responses removed or combined with others when needed to keep students’ responses anonymous; open-ended text responses in a separate file).
-We will review open-ended text responses and remove individuals’ names if respondents identify people by name.
+- SPSS and Microsoft Excel files with your institution’s survey data (responses removed or combined with others when needed to keep responses anonymous; open-ended text responses in a separate file).
+We will review open-ended text responses and remove the names of anyone accused of sexual harassment and/or sexual violence.

-- Frequency report that compares your students to students at all other participating institutions on all of the survey’s questions.
+- Reports that compare your institution’s results to those of all other participating institutions on all survey questions and indicators.

 - Compilation of your students’ responses to the open-ended questions at the end of the survey.